-Padstow School SEND Information Report and Local Offer September 2019
+Padstow School SEND Information Report and Local Offer 2020-21

-Padstow School is a Primary School situated in a rural setting within North Cornwall, currently with six classes.
+Padstow School is a Primary School situated in a rural setting within North Cornwall.
 It has a welcoming atmosphere where staff and pupils work together to create a happy, secure, caring and stimulating environment.
 We aim to be inclusive of all children, whatever needs they may have.
 The facilities we have and the education we provide are tailored to meet individual needs.
 Staff at Padstow School work in partnership with parents, Hub Councillors and the wider community and are trained to cater for the needs of the children in their care with many have specialist training to meet specific needs.